 There are currently no existing view corridors through the site; the northern boundary has a continuous building on the neighbouring site for the full length of the boundary; most of the site to be occupied by the residential uses is currently taken up with a single, large building form that precludes views through the site.
 The new street network within the site, reinforced by perimeter block building forms, will provide clear view corridors through the site, improving the visual permeability.

-The only existing residential uses external to the site adjacent to the residential component of the proposal are to the east on Woodriff Street.
+The existing residential uses external to the site adjacent to the residential component of the proposal are to the east on Woodriff Street and to the south on Jamison Road.
 The existing residential properties are between 38m to 52m away from the proposed building envelopes.
-The buildings to the perimeter of the proposal on this side of the site are 4-storeys in height, which is 17m high relative to the street level.
+The buildings to the perimeter of the proposal on these sides of the site are generally 4-storeys in height, which is 17m high relative to the street level.
 This provides a proportion of space that is a minimum 2:1 (width:height), which will be acceptable from the point of view of privacy and solar access.

-The location and orientation of the proposed building forms have been considered in relation to the existing Centro development to the north and the proposed Masters home improvement store to the south.
-The primary outlook to all but a handful of units is away from these aspects.
-To the south, the slender building forms deliver living room aspects away to the north.
-Adjacent to Centro, it is only building ends that address the existing wall, so all units have the opportunity for their primary aspect to be perpendicular to this.
+The location and orientation of the proposed building forms have been considered in relation to the proposed Masters development to the north.
+The primary outlook is away from this aspect, with only the ends of the residential buildings taking in this orientation, so all units have the opportunity for their primary aspect to be perpendicular to this.